Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/satisfactory-updates/released/satisfactory-fluids-update.md

 * Quality-of-live update?
 (Part 3): https://clips.twitch.tv/CrunchyGlutenFreeNuggetsMingLee
 * Q&A: Some new Machines in the next update? https://clips.twitch.tv/CourteousSmellyNewtTTours

+## May 26th, 2020 Livestream
+* Q&A: Do you intended to do planned amount of huge Updates? https://www.youtube.com/watch?v=Nk53HWpUnnk

 ## March 24th, 2020 Livestream
 * [Q&A: Will there be a roadmap again for Updates?](../../../transcriptions/yt-EiqFP9bm7v4.md) https://www.youtube.com/watch?v=EiqFP9bm7v4
 * [Snutt & Jace Talk: Future Updates](../../../transcriptions/yt-yMTaDzjlfH0.md) https://www.youtube.com/watch?v=yMTaDzjlfH0